Pallets and reclaimed wood make up the majority of our materials when creating our DIY projects.

 Look For The Free Salvage Materials On Craigslist or your local Facebook Community Pages.

-Okay – so beyond the pitfalls and the horror stories you here about buying things on Craigslist.
+Okay – so beyond the pitfalls and the horror stories you hear about buying things on Craigslist.
 If you use common sense, and some basic personal safety rules – it’s a great place to find materials for next to nothing or even free!
 In our case – within just the last year we have found an old barn, 1000+ paver bricks, and a huge load of crates and pallets – ALL FOR FREE.
 We concentrate on the “for free” and “General” and “Materials” tabs – making sure to give a quick glance every few days to see what’s out there.
 On the being safe side – we never ever pick anything up alone, always pick up during daylight hours and stay mostly with businesses that have items to unload.

 Also – don’t be afraid to put out a notice on Facebook for what your looking for – you would be surprised to find people that may have something that has been sitting in their garage waiting for the trash.
 Also – many local areas have Facebook Community Pages set up to look and ask for items for free, for sale or trade.

 So there you go – our tips and tricks of the trade in picking up great building materials on the cheap!
 If you want to receive our weekly DIY and Gardening Tips each Tuesday – be sure to “Like” us on Facebook or sign up to follow us via email on the blog.
+This post may contain affiliate links.

 – Jim and Mary